This app claims to make your photos ‘shoppable.’ But can you really make money with the CoSign App?

 Getting Paid On The CoSign App

 Ok, so as it turns out, getting paid on CoSign is actually a bit more complicated than you might think.
-Unlike other photography-related apps, where you simply sell stock photos, CoSign is an app that allows you to earn commissions on products that you tag in your photos.
+Unlike other photography-related apps, where you simply sell stock photos (such as Foap or Clashot), CoSign is an app that allows you to earn commissions on products that you tag in your photos.
 So, in a sense, this is like an app for models who want to earn cash on the items they model.

 You can see how this all works here, in a screenshot of the Rewards Tab.

 There is also a description here of how to win points in-general…

 You earn 1 point every time someone taps or clicks on the tagged item to bring up the product purchase window.